-ORC-25 Order Status Modifier (CWE), optional conditional.
+1225 ORC-25 Order Status Modifier (CWE), optional conditional.

-Predicate: Usage is required, but may be empty, when ORC-5 (Order Status) is valued1205"HD", else it is not supported.
+Predicate: Usage is required, but may be empty, when ORC-5 (Order Status) is valued "HD", else it is not supported.

 HL7 definition: This field is a modifier or refiner of the ORC-5-Order status field.
 This field may be used to provide additional levels of specificity or additional information for the defined order status codes.
+Unlike the Order Status field, which is controlled by an HL7 defined table, this

+1230 status codes.
 Unlike the Order Status field, which is controlled by an HL7 defined table, this field is a CE data type allowing applications to support an unlimited library of Order Status Modifier codes.